emmo-repo/emmo-repo.github.io/versions/1.0.0-alpha2/README.md

 It is recommended to use FaCT++ as reasoner.
 You can select it through the menu *Reasoner*.
 An instruction for how to install the FaCT++ plugin on Protege 5.5.0 on Windows can be found in the [doc subdirectory](doc/installing_factplusplus.md).

+To access EMMO from Python, we recommend [EMMO-python](https://github.com/emmo-repo/EMMO-python/).

+## Pre-inferred ontology and documentation
+Browsable documentation and pre-inferred versions of EMMO are available on [GitHub Pages](https://emmo-repo.github.io/).

 ---